sugyant82/code_assignment/README.md

 5) resouces  --> src/resources/ApplicationMessages
  it contains the property files with translations for foreingn langusge , which can be extended to any languages.

+6) images   --> base project folder
+   Refer these images for project structure in Eclipse, rough flow diagram and UnitTest Run Screenshot in eclipse

+   Unit_test_results.png
+   project_structure.png
+   rough_sketch_of_Objects.jpg

+7) lib --> external dependent libraries like junit has been copied to this lib folder